aimansae/p1-getfit-gym/README.md

  * The colors used are mainly black, white and a neon shade of green (rgb...)
  * this strong combination is functional to the content and was chosen to attract users attention immediately.
  * The colors, combined  with eye-catching backgrounds foreshows the content of the website with no further reading.
- Please find the color palette:
+ Please find the color palette: <br>
 ![Palette view](assets/images/color-palette.png)
  ## Tipography